 I don't often make political statements here on the blog, but I'll close today with an appeal to those of you who live here in the United States to go out and vote, if you haven't already.
 There's too much at stake in these elections for the animals we all love.

-- 1 leaves sprig curry, about 12 individual leaves
+- 1 sprig curry leaves, about 12 individual leaves

 - 1 inch piece of ginger, cut into very thin strips